kiboschool/course-programming-1/src/lessons/functions/return-values.md

 bigger_result = add(result, 10)
 print("the bigger result was", bigger_result) # the bigger result was 18
 ```

+If you feel a bit confused, don’t worry.
+This is a new concept, and it takes a while to get used to.
+Watch the video below for a more detailed explanation.

+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/89cGQjB5R4M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## Return vs. Print